 If the deceased person has NO SPOUSE and NO CHILDREN, the PARENTS will inherit the entire estate.
 The parents are the second-degree heirs of a decedent’s estate.
 In some cases, if a person dies with no spouse, no children, but with grandchildren, the inheritance will be equally divided among the GRANDCHILDREN.

-If the deceased person has NO SIBLINGS, the inheritance will be equally divided among NIECES and NEPHEWS.
+If the deceased person has NO SIBLINGS OR NO SURVIVING SIBLINGS, the inheritance will be equally divided among NIECES OR NEPHEWS.

-If the deceased person has NO NIECES and NEPHEWS, the inheritance will be equally divided among PATERNAL/MATERNAL GRANDPARENTS.
+If the deceased person has NO NIECES OR NEPHEWS, the inheritance will be equally divided among PATERNAL/MATERNAL GRANDPARENTS.
 The grandparents are the fourth-degree heirs of a dead person's estate.

 If the court cannot identify any HEIRS, the entire estate's property will escheat or be turned over to the state.
 Georgia law stipulates that "the estate is transferred to the board of education in the county where the estate's probate proceedings were filed."